200-Hour Teacher Training

 Details of the Course

-The cost of the Synergy Yoga Teacher Training is $4,200, when paid in full before the training begins.
-This includes the 3-night retreat at the Whidbey Institute on Whidbey Island.
+The cost of the Synergy Yoga Teacher Training is $4,250.
+This includes your manual and the 3-night retreat on Whidbey Island.

 If you have questions, please email us at firstname.lastname@example.org